 Children are taught according to the purposes of the task and their individual needs.
-A range of strategies are therefore employed, including - ability, mixed ability and friendship groups or talk partners; whole class teaching; older/younger classes working together and independent work.
+They might work in mixed ability groups; grouped according to need; friendship groups or talk partners; whole class teaching; older/younger classes working together and independent work.